 Babies Who Seem Fine At Birth May Have Zika-Related Problems Later, Study Finds

-Since Zika emerged as a threat to babies, it's been a mystery exactly how much of a danger the mosquito-borne virus poses to children.
+Since Zika emerged as a threat to babies, it has been a mystery exactly how much of a danger the mosquito-borne virus poses to children.

 But now, the largest study to follow kids who were exposed to the virus in the womb is providing more answers.

-The study involved 1,450 babies born in Puerto Rico and U.S. territories, who had been exposed to the virus, and who were 1 year old by February 2018.
+The study involved 1,450 babies who had been exposed to the virus, and who were 1-year-old by February 2018.
 Six percent were born with birth defects, and 14 percent developed problems that could be blamed on the virus by the time they turned 1, the study found.

 "We're beginning to see the full spectrum of the impact of Zika," says Margaret Honein, director of the Division of Congenital and Developmental Disorders at the Centers for Disease Control and Prevention.
 The CDC released the study Tuesday.